 We have identified 30 of our local native animals as priority species for conservation.
 There are also more than 150 species that have been identified as city-wide significant species.

-All native wildlife is protected under the Queensland Nature Conservation Act 1992 and cannot harmed.
+All native wildlife is protected under the Queensland Nature Conservation Act 1992 and cannot be harmed.
 This includes species such as flying foxes, ibis, magpies, noisy minor, pigeons, possums and snakes which may have nuisance behaviours.

 Pest and invasive animals also occur including introduced rodents, foxes, feral deer, feral cats, wild dogs and feral pigs.
 Animal pests are also found in our creeks and rivers including tilapia fish, mosquito fish and red eared slider turtles.